Thor: Ragnarok: Plot

-He soon manages to escape the palace and finds the Quinjet that brought the Hulk to Sakaar.
-Hulk follows Thor to the Quinjet, where a recording of Natasha Romanoff causes him to transform back into Bruce Banner for the first time since Sokovia.
-The Grandmaster orders 142 and Loki to find Thor and Hulk, but the pair come to blows and Loki forces her to relive the deaths of her Valkyrie companions at the hands of Hela.
-Deciding to help Thor, she takes Loki captive.
-Unwilling to be left behind, Loki provides the group with the means to steal one of the Grandmaster's ships.
-They then liberate the other gladiators who, incited by two aliens named Korg and Miek, stage a revolution.
-Loki again attempts to betray his brother, but Thor anticipates this and incapacitates him, leaving him behind where Korg, Miek, and the gladiators soon find him.
+Thor finds the Quinjet that brought Hulk to Sakaar.
+Hulk inadvertently destroys the Quinjet, but a recording of Natasha Romanoff causes Hulk to transform back into Bruce Banner for the first time since leaving Sokovia.
+142 decides to help Thor save Asgard.
+Loki helps them steal one of the Grandmaster's ships.
+They liberate the other gladiators who, incited by two aliens named Korg and Miek, stage a revolution.
+Loki again attempts to betray his brother, but Thor anticipates this and incapacitates him.
+Thor, Banner, and 142 escape through a wormhole to Asgard, where Hela's forces attack Heimdall and the Asgardian citizens.
+Hulk defeats Fenris; Loki and the gladiators arrive to help, and a repentant Skurge sacrifices himself to save the citizens.

-Thor, Banner, and 142 escape through a wormhole to Asgard, where Hela's forces attack Heimdall and the remaining Asgardians in pursuit of the sword that controls the Bifröst.
-Banner transforms into Hulk again, defeating Fenris, while Thor and 142 fight Hela and her warriors.
-Loki and the gladiators arrive to rescue the citizens, and a repentant Skurge sacrifices himself to enable their escape.
-Thor, facing Hela, loses his right eye and then has a vision of Odin that helps him realize only Ragnarök can stop her.
-He sends Loki to retrieve Surtur's crown and place it in the Eternal Flame.
-Surtur is reborn and destroys Asgard, killing Hela as the refugees flee.
-Aboard the Grandmaster's spaceship, Thor, now king, reconciles with Loki and decides to take his people to Earth.
+Thor, battling Hela, loses his right eye and has a vision of Odin that helps him realize only Ragnarök can stop her, as she is too powerful.
+He sends Loki to trigger Ragnarök by placing Surtur's crown in the Eternal Flame.
+Surtur is reborn and destroys Asgard, killing Hela.
+Aboard the Grandmaster's spaceship, the Statesman, Thor, now king, reconciles with Loki and decides to take his people to Earth.
 In a mid-credits scene, they are intercepted by a large spacecraft.
 In a post-credits scene, the overthrown Grandmaster is confronted by his former subjects.